by Michael Holland –

 - Make a bucket list of things you’re going to do to create collisions of thought in your life.
 Include things both at work and outside of work… and stick to it.

-- Do you know a leader who seems stuck in the rut of his (or her) too-big title of manager?
+- Do you know a leader who seems stuck in the rut of their too-big title of manager?
 How can you encourage them to grow?